EgoWorld: Translating Exocentric View to Egocentric View using Rich Exocentric Observations: Appendix

-\paragraph{3D Egocentric Hand Pose Estimator.} To train a 3D egocentric hand pose estimator from exocentric inputs, we adopt a backbone as ViT-224 \cite{dosovitskiy2020image} and a regressor as MLP, which consists of two linear layers and one ReLU \cite{nair2010rectified} between linear layers.
+To train a 3D egocentric hand pose estimator from exocentric inputs, we adopt a backbone as ViT-224 \citep{dosovitskiy2020image} and a regressor as MLP, which consists of two linear layers and one ReLU \citep{nair2010rectified} between linear layers.
 The input and output feature dimensions of the first linear layer are 768 and 512, and those of the last linear layer are 512 and 126.
-Based on the PyTorch framework \cite{paszke2019pytorch}, we set the training settings included a batch size of 64, a learning rate of $1 \times 10^{-4}$, a criterion of MSE loss, and the Adam optimizer \cite{kingma2015adam}, for a total of 100 epochs.
+Based on the PyTorch framework \citep{paszke2019pytorch}, we set the training settings included a batch size of 64, a learning rate of $1 \times 10^{-4}$, a criterion of MSE loss, and the Adam optimizer \citep{kingma2015adam}, for a total of 100 epochs (about 20 hours).
 All experiments were conducted on a single NVIDIA RTX 4090 GPU.
-For the datasets, as mentioned in the main paper, we built the estimator based on H2O \cite{kwon2021h2o} only, not TACO \cite{liu2024taco}.
-Since in TACO, the subject's head and egocentric camera are not visible from the exocentric view, it is infeasible for our estimator to obtain reliable egocentric hand poses.